danmakenoise/fauxbook/README.md

 - [ ] Upload a profile picture.
 - [ ] Create text posts.
 - [ ] Create photo posts.
-- [ ] Search for other users.
 - [ ] Add other users as friends.
 - [ ] See friend's personal profiles.
 - [ ] Post on friend's personal profiles.
-- [ ] See a real-time feed of friend's posts.
+- [ ] See a feed of friend's posts.
+- [ ] Search for other users.
 - [ ] Comment on friend's posts.
 - [ ] Like friend's posts.
+- [ ] Receive Notifications for relevant events.

+Bonus:
+- [ ] Summary of recent actions by friends.
-- [ ] Message other users in real time.
+- [ ] Message other users!

 ## Design Docs
 * [View Wireframes][views]